xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 ## Motivation

 Networking could be really a mess in big projects.
 If we don't take care of it we can finish with tons of networking calls made in every class of our project, accessing directly to the networking library.
-This may be a real problem when we try to add common behavior to every call, like logging errors, handling authentication, retries, etc. Also, we will end up by doing a lot of repetitive code as parsing the service's response and checking errors.
+This may be a real problem when we try to add common behavior to every call, like logging errors, handling authentication, retries, etc. Also, we will end up by doing a lot of repetitive code as parsing services' response and checking errors.
 Composing a few services in order to get a final and more complex result could be a hard task.
-Later, if we read again our code it could be not so easy to understand what is doing.
+Later, understand what the code is doing won't be so easy even when reading our own code.

 We wanted to improve the networking access layer in our projects.
 Our objectives are: